JeimyYaya/Embeddings/README.md

 - Why sliding windows are required for next-token prediction
 - Why embeddings encode meaning
 - How embeddings relate to neural network concepts

-### Why Do Embeddings Encode Meaning?

-Embeddings are learnable vector representations stored in an embedding matrix.
-Each token ID indexes a row in this matrix.

-During training, vectors are updated via backpropagation to minimize next-token prediction loss.
-Tokens appearing in similar contexts receive similar gradient updates, leading to geometrically similar representations.

-Thus, meaning emerges as spatial structure in high-dimensional vector space — not as symbolic rules.

 ---

 ## 🔬 Experiment: Effect of `max_length` and `stride`